jenspfahl/hylex/README.md

 Download the latest test version here for testing: https://hyleX.jepfa.de/hylex.apk Note that you might need to delete the app storage if the app behaves incorrectly!
+Also, reading old messages could not work after updating.

 ## Implementation